 While the decedent may not have prepared a living trust, they may have designated payable or transfer-on-death (TOP) beneficiaries in some accounts and for some assets.
 Joint ownership and joint tenancy may also keep some assets out of the probate courts.

-At McKenzie Legal & Financial, our experienced attorneys will review deeds, accounts, and any estate plans before helping you determine the best course of action.
+At McKenzie Legal & Financial, our experienced estate planning attorney will review deeds, accounts, and any estate plans before helping you determine the best course of action.

 What Does Probate Entail?